jhu-dvrk/dvrk-readthedocs/docs/pages/software/video-and-data.rst

 Video and data
 ##############

-The dVRK video stack provides high-performance, low-latency stereo video acquisition, surgeon console displays, operator controls, and synchronized multi-modal data recording.
+The dVRK video stack provides low-latency stereo video acquisition, surgeon console displays, operator controls, and multi-modal data recording.

 The stack is organized into two ROS 2 packages: